Harshadak1708/Health-Insurance-Cost-Prediction-Using-Linear-Regression/README.md

 Deploy the model using Streamlit or Flask for public interaction.

 # 🔗 Dataset
-Source: Kaggle – Medical Cost Personal Dataset (include only if this is your source)
+Source: Kaggle – Medical Cost Personal Dataset